jonerickson/wordpress-plugin-template/README.md

 Username: wordpress<br>
 Password: wordpress

-## Starting Development Server
+### Starting The Development Server

-Compile and run the Vite development server.
-Vite will utilize hot reloading to show you the latest updates when a file is saved.
+Compile and run the Webpack development server.
+Webpack will utilize hot reloading to show you the latest updates when a file is saved.

 `npm run dev`

-## Building For Production
+### Building For Production

 Compile your assets for production.

 `npm run build`

-Package the plugin.

-`npm run plugin-zip`

-## Accessing Wordpress
+### Accessing Wordpress

-Be default, the Wordpress installation will be available at `http://lvh.me`.
-For Mac users, this automatically defaults to localhost.
-For Windows or Linux users, you may need to edit your `/etc/hosts` file or change the server name in the Nginx configuration located at `nginx/conf.d/site.conf`.
+Nginx is configured to listen to any server name.
+You can customize a default server name by editing the `nginx/conf.d/site.conf` configuration file.

-The plugin can be accessed at `http://lvh.me/hello-world`
+The plugin can be accessed at `http://localhost/hello-world`

 ## CLI